santiams/Pol/readme.md

 [![.NET](https://github.com/santiams/Pol/actions/workflows/dotnet.yml/badge.svg)](https://github.com/santiams/Pol/actions/workflows/dotnet.yml)

+# Warning!
+This project is very much a work in progress and is subject to breaking changes without notice.
+In short, if version is less than 1.0.0 consider it unstable!

+# Overview

 Pol is so called because it's [Polly](https://github.com/App-vNext/Polly) with bits missing.

 It's an opinionated take on Polly in that it deals with only a subset of Polly's excellent resilience strategies - specifically it's aimed at resilience for named `HttpClient`s configured via Microsoft's `HttpClientFactory`.